ghga-de/milestones-docs/57-monkfish/technical_specification.md

   - *Returns all or some documents from the collection.*
   - Query string (optional):
     - Filter parameters to refine results, e.g. `user_id=123&role=supervisor`
-  - Auth header: internal token
+  - Authorization header: API Key (set in configuration)
   - Response body: list of resources in the collection matching the specified criteria
   - Response status:
     - `200 OK`: Request successfully processed